nikhil7891/Deploy-Three-Tier-Architecture/README.md

 ## Deployment steps
 The 3-tier deployment architecture consists of a Web tier, an application server tier, and a data tier

-This code with let you deploy two tiers for deploying a database please select one from the below options
+After deploying the resources using this template, for deploying a database please select one from the below options

 https://github.com/marketplace/actions/azure-sql-deploy